theveganlunchbox.co.uk

 Frozen raspberries should be defrosted and patted dry with kitchen paper before they are added as you don't want to add water to the mixture.

-For another tasty raspberry snack, try raspberry almond bars, which are a no bake snack made with oats.
+For another tasty raspberry snack, try raspberry almond bars, which are a no bake snack made with oats or these creamy raspberry yoghurt jelly pots.

 🍨 Vegan berry mousse ingredients